L2-T1/First-PCB/README.md

 This my first PCB for learning and for the Solder activity ran by Hack Club

 # Description
-This project is creating a circut board that powers 2 LED's that light up and have their brightness changed by a potentiometer.
+This project is creating a circuit board that powers 2 LED's that light up and have their brightness changed by a potentiometer.

 # Bill of materials
 - 2x LED's